sabbir-d/os-config/README.md

    - change the name to **gitbash** or **bash** upon ur like
    - replace the command line url with gitbash url
      > `C:\Program Files\Git\bin\bash.exe`
-   - choose custom icon or use default gitbsh icon from this location
+   - choose custom icon of your choice or use default gitbsh icon from the location below
      > `C:\Program Files\Git\mingw64\share\git\git-for-windows.ico`
    - go startup tab and choose gitbash as default profile

-**connect github with your system using SSH key**
+**connect github with your pc using SSH key**
+- open terminal
+- paste the following command
 ```
 ssh-keygen -t ed25519-sk -C YOUR_EMAIL
 ```